speedfuns/botw/MasterSwordAndDungeons.md

 Complete **Pushing Power** afterwards [[Video](https://twitter.com/JKTKops/status/952301759791226880)]. `(23/24)`

-Collect the other 2 Fleet-Lotus Seesd, then cook the Fleet-Lotus Seeds in the cooking pot nearby to obtain a **Hasty Simmered Fruit**.
+Collect the other 2 Fleet-Lotus Seeds, then cook the Fleet-Lotus Seeds in the cooking pot nearby to obtain a **Hasty Simmered Fruit**.
-> Optional: Include an extra Hyrule Herb from the mountain to extend the duration of the speed up.
+> Optional: Include another neutral ingredient to extend the duration of the speed up.

 Talk to Sidon in front of Mipha's Statue to obtain her Memory.